fransvanberckel/ansible-role-tinkerbell/README.md

 tinkerbell : log into docker registry -- 0.90s
 ```
 ## About why and how with Ansible
 Why did you choose?
-It's because it does server and configuration management, for humans verry well.
+It's because it does Linux server and configuration management, for humans very well.
 And how did you?
 I learned by reading and using it daily.
 If you wanna understand Ansible yourselfs?
 I have purchased Ansible for DevOps, by Jeff Geerling.
 Please checkout the website, for more details ... https://www.ansiblefordevops.com/

 ## Compatibility